srcmake/cpp-stl-algorithms/README.md

 Algorithms regarding heap data structures.

-A "heap" is a tree that always has maximum element as the root node (top of the tree).
+A "heap" is a binary tree that always has maximum element as the root node (top of the tree).
 It's used in priority queues.
 (It can also have the min element as the root.)

 ---